 What kind of vehicle is the 2022 Kia Carnival?
 What does it compare to?

-The 2022 Kia Carnival is a minivan formerly known as the Kia Sedona.
-Twenty years after its U.S. launch, Kia applies the Carnival name used in its South Korean home and most other markets.
-Seating up to eight passengers, the 2022 Kia Carnival competes with the Toyota Sienna, Chrysler Pacifica, and Honda Odyssey, as well as three-row crossover SUVs such as the Kia Sorento.
+The 2022 Kia Carnival is a minivan formerly known as the Sedona.
+Seating up to eight passengers, the 2022 Kia Carnival competes with the Toyota Sienna, Chrysler Pacifica, and Honda Odyssey, as well as three-row crossover SUVs such as the Kia Telluride.

 Is the 2022 Kia Carnival a good car?

 Sharing a platform with the K5 mid-size sedan and the Kia Sorento, the 2022 Kia Carnival sits in the minivan center of the Venn diagram of cars, crossovers, and SUVs.
-We await driving impressions to give it a score, but have been impressed by the K5 and Sorento that were redesigned for 2021.
-Aside from sliding doors and available lounge-like seating, it’s getting more difficult to see where the Carnival fits in, even in Kia’s own lineup of compelling three-row vehicles.
+We give it a 7.2 out of 10, with safety scores yet to come.
 (Read more about how we rate cars.)

 What's new for the 2022 Kia Carnival?